KIB-in-Batch/kib-in-batch.github.io/docs/index.md

 * Quickly get KIB in Batch running.
 * On the non-LTS version, deploy containers using KIBDock.

+### Use cases

+* IoT devices: KIB in Batch is a great tool for IoT devices.
+It is lightweight and, on IoT devices, it easily beats Cygwin, Msys and WSL.
+* As a shell to run when SSHing to a Windows server: Usually, you would not want to use CMD or PowerShell for a server.
+This is where KIB in Batch comes in, you run KIB in Batch on the server and you can use Unix commands while managing the Windows server.

 ## Features

 * KIBDock for creating and deploying containers.